SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/guest-users-expiration.md

 ## Inactive Guest Users Task

-Along with the bulk e-mail, Syskit Point creates a policy vulnerability task that provides you with information and actions needed to resolve the policy vulnerability.
+Along with the e-mail, Syskit Point creates a policy vulnerability task that provides you with information and actions needed to resolve the policy vulnerability.

 The following information is available on the task screen: